-

 (i.e. capital felony, murder) are transferred from a GA to the JD level,

-commonly called “Part A.” Statistics for both the JD and GA courts are
+commonly called “Part A.” Statistics for both the JD and GA courts can be found in the

 For more information about the